 - avoiding taking vitamin C, if iron levels are high

-Cirrhosis is a severe condition, causing scarring and permanent damage to the liver.
+Cirrhosis is a severe condition that causes scarring and permanent damage to the liver.
 It can be fatal.

 For people with cirrhosis, there is a close link between life expectancy and the number of symptoms and complications they experience.